 Hearth and Home Technologies does not recommend adhesive based vinyl flooring due to thermal expansion.
-Floating-style flooring (LVP - luxury vinyl plank or LVT - luxury vinyl tile) can be used, but it will reach temperatures up to 110 $^\circ\text{F}$ in a room with ambient temperature of 70 $^\circ\text{F}$ .
-Consult flooring specifications to ensure compatibility.
+Floating-style flooring (LVP - luxury vinyl plank or LVT - luxury vinyl tile) can be used, but it will reach temperatures up to 110 °F in a room with ambient temperature of 70 °F. Consult flooring specifications to ensure compatibility.

-When using LVP/LVT flooring, HHT Recommends pellet stove and inserts have 29 inches of alternative flooring in front of the stove or insert before using LVP/LVT (luxury vinyl plank/tile flooring).
-Whether the stove or insert sits flush on the floor or is elevated on a raised hearth, 29 inches of alternative flooring is required in front of the stove or insert.
+HHT recommends wood stoves and inserts have 29 inches of alternative flooring in front of the stove before using LVP/LVT regardless if they sit flush on the floor or are elevated on a raised hearth.